 This post will share the recipe and a complete tutorial for canning tomato sauce at home.
 It is and continues to be one of my most popular posts and I have updated it for you all with additional instructions AND another video to help you even more.

 Oh, canning tomatoes!
 Canning tomato sauce is one of the most satisfying tasks a home canner could ask for because of the versatility of tomato sauce.
-When people start preserving, they often make jam because it is fairly simple and of course delicious but I find the savory preserves, like this tomato sauce are far more useful.
-I guess we just don’t make enough toast to feel like my time making lots of jam would be worth it.
+When people start preserving, they often make jam because it is fairly simple and of course delicious but I find the savory preserves, like this tomato sauce, are far more useful.
+I guess we just don’t make enough toast to feeling like my time making lots of jam would be worth it.
 Conversely, my family eats a lot of tomato sauce.
 Last season I canned over 100 pounds of tomatoes, grown in a friend’s garden a few ridges down the road, and only made it to late spring before running out.
 I am busy working up Romas, 12 pounds at a time, and sharing about it here and on my YouTube Channel and on Periscope.
-I’d love to have you follow along there, if you’re inclined!
+I’d love to have you follow along there if you’re inclined!

 Before you get started, download the canning cheatsheet so the whole process will be a breeze!